 *Capture the Atlas operates under a CUA (Commercial Use Authorization) with the National Park Service to run photography workshops in the park premises.

 This workshop is focused on advanced Milky Way photography.
 Considering you will already have a good foundation in this type of photography, you should progress very quickly during the workshop.
-Your instructor, Dan, is a professional landscape astrophotographer with extensive experience who will help you take your photography to the next level.
+Your instructors are professional landscape astrophotographers with extensive experience who will help you take your photography to the next level.

-*Note: As soon as you sign up for this workshop, you will have access to Dan’s full Capture the Milky Way course, which will give you the perfect knowledge base before you join this astrophotography workshop.
+*Note: As soon as you sign up for this workshop, you will have access to Dan’s full Capture the Milky Way & Benro Polaris course, which will give you the perfect knowledge base before you join this astrophotography workshop.

-Dan will be the tour leader throughout this Death Valley photo workshop.
-He will make sure that you get the best photography results and experience out of this tour, as well as help you with composition, technique, and post-processing in your Milky Way images using advanced methods and star trackers.
+James will make sure that you get the best photography results and experience out of this tour, as well as help you with composition, technique, and post-processing in your Milky Way images using advanced techniques and star trackers.

 *While zoom lenses are valid for this workshop, prime lenses are recommended for Milky Way tracking.
 Some of the best lenses in this range are the 14, 20, 24, 28, 35, 40 & 50 mm f/1.4 or f/1.8.